nikkuAg/Team_Ra-One/README.md

 This repository has all the projects for the competition Hackathon(Team Ra-One).

+We have made a game Ra-One which is a single player game played on Windows, you have to collect coins and kill villians/enemies.
+This games has 3 levels with different enemies and 2 types of coins.

 The final game is located at the location
     Team_Ra-One/Ra-One_Game/Game/GameRa-One.exe